marshallswain/feathers-pinia/docs/setup/nuxt3.md

 export default defineNuxtRouteMiddleware(async (to, _from) => {
   const auth = useAuthStore()

+  await auth.getPromise()

   // Allow 404 page to show
-  const router = useRouter()
-  const allRoutes = router.getRoutes()
-  if (!allRoutes.map(r => r.path).includes(to.path))
+  if (!to.matched.length)
     return

-  // if user is not logged in, redirect to '/' when not navigating to a public page. const publicRoutes = ['/', '/login'] if (!auth.user?.value) {
+  // if user is not logged in, redirect to '/' when not navigating to a public page. const publicRoutes = ['/', '/login'] if (!auth.user) {
     if (!publicRoutes.includes(to.path))
       return navigateTo('/')
   }
 })

 ```

-Instead of blindly redirecting to the login page, the middleware allows the 404 page to work by bringing in the list of
+Instead of blindly redirecting to the login page, the middleware allows the 404 page to work by checking the current
-`allRoutes` and checking the current route against the list.
+route for matches.

 ## What's Next?